jgriel/PDDLSolver/README.md

 # PDDLSolver
 Requires the regex python library.
-This can be installed using the following command:
+This can be installed using pip with the following command:
 ```
 pip install regex
 ```